iiasa/message_ix/README.md

 - For offline use, the documentation can be built from the source code.
   See the file [`doc/README.rst`](doc/README.rst)

+## Code of Conduct

+We aim to create a community that is welcoming to everyone.
+Please respect our [Code of Conduct](CODE_OF_CONDUCT.md) at all times when interacting with `message_ix` and the community.

 ## Security

 We highly value code security.
 To learn more about our security practice and advice, please visit [our security policy](.github/SECURITY.md).